VijaySingh8650/periscope-assignment/README.md

 ### Tech Stack -
 ```
-NextJS (App router along with React server component)
+NextJS
 TypeScript
 Tailwind CSS
+Context API

 ```
 ### Feature
 ```
 Side bar will show all the menu items like groups, deashbaord and so on.
-Through search input field, group name can be searched.
-table's row can be clicked and its detail view can be seen in side panel.
+Table's row can be clicked and its detail view can be seen in side panel.

 ```